 16-410.01.
-County recorder: duties
+County recorder; duties

-NOTWITHSTANDING ANY OTHER LAW, THE COUNTY RECORDER IS RESPONSIBLE ONLY FOR PROVIDING AN ADEQUATE NUMBER AND TYPE OF BALLOTS, PENS, TABLES AND OTHER EQUIPMENT AS NECESSARY FOR THE VARIOUS POLLING PLACES LOCATED IN PRECINCTS AS DETERMINED BY THE NUMBER OF REGISTERED VOTERS IN THE PRECINCTS.
-THE COUNTY BOARD OF SUPERVISORS SHALL PERFORM OR SUPERVISE ALL OTHER ELECTION RELATED DUTIES.
+27 NOTWITHSTANDING ANY OTHER LAW, THE COUNTY RECORDER IS RESPONSIBLE 28 ONLY FOR PROVIDING AN ADEQUATE NUMBER AND TYPE OF BALLOTS, PENS, TABLES AND 29 OTHER EQUIPMENT AS NECESSARY FOR THE VARIOUS POLLING PLACES LOCATED IN 30 PRECINCTS AS DETERMINED BY THE NUMBER OF REGISTERED VOTERS IN THE 31 PRECINCTS.
+THE COUNTY BOARD OF SUPERVISORS SHALL PERFORM OR SUPERVISE ALL 32 OTHER ELECTION RELATED DUTIES.

 Sec.
-6. Section 16-411, Arizona Revised Statutes, is amended to read:
+11. Section 16-411, Arizona Revised Statutes, is amended to read:

 16-411.
-Designation of election precincts and polling places; voting centers; electioneering; wait times
+Designation of election precincts and polling places: voting centers; electioneering; wait times

-A. The board of supervisors of each county, on or before October 1 of each year preceding the year of a general election, by an order, shall establish a convenient number of election precincts in the county and define the boundaries of the precincts.
-The election precinct boundaries shall be established so as to be included within election districts prescribed by law for elected officers of the state and its political subdivisions including community college district precincts, except those elected officers provided for in titles 30 and 48.
-THE BOARD OF SUPERVISORS MAY NOT ESTABLISH AN ELECTION PRECINCT THAT CONTAINS MORE THAN ONE THOUSAND FIVE HUNDRED REGISTERED VOTERS ON THE DATE THE ELECTION PRECINCT'S BOUNDARIES ARE ESTABLISHED.
+5 A. The board of supervisors of each county, on or before October 1 6 of each year preceding the year of a general election, by an order, shall 7 establish a convenient number of election precincts in the county and 8 define the boundaries of the precincts as follows:

+9 1.
+The election precinct boundaries shall be established so as to be 10 included within election districts prescribed by law for elected officers 11 of the state and its political subdivisions, including community college 12 district precincts, except those elected officers provided for in titles 30 13 and 48.
+THE BOARD OF SUPERVISORS MAY NOT ESTABLISH AN ELECTION PRECINCT 14 THAT CONTAINS MORE THAN ONE THOUSAND REGISTERED VOTERS ON THE DATE THE 15 ELECTION PRECINCT'S BOUNDARIES ARE ESTABLISHED.